Tropical degenerations and stable rationality: Tropical calculation of the stable birational volume

 in $\Z[\SB_k]$, where the sum is taken over all faces $\delta$ of $\mathscr{P}$ that are not contained in the boundary of $\Delta$.
 Then the polytope $\Delta$ is stably irrational. \end{theo} \begin{proof} By Proposition \ref{prop:stabyratpol}, it is enough to find a Laurent polynomial $f$ in $K[\Z^{n+1}]$ with Newton polytope $\Delta$ such that $f$ is Newton non-degenerate and $Z^o(f)$ is stably irrational.
 We choose a convex piecewise linear function $\varphi\colon \Delta \to \R$ that induces the regular subdivision $\mathscr{P}$.
 We set Then $f$ has Newton polytope $\Delta_f=\Delta$ and {Newton subdivision} $\mathscr{P}_f=\mathscr{P}$, and $\overline{f}_\delta=g_{\delta}$ for every face $\delta$ of $\mathscr{P}$.
 By our assumption that $Z^o(g_{\delta})$ is smooth for all faces $\delta$ of $\mathscr{P}$, the Laurent polynomial $f$ is sch{\"o}n; in particular, it is Newton non-degenerate, by Proposition \ref{prop:schon-nondeg}.
 Now it follows from Theorem \ref{theo:nondeg} and our assumption \eqref{eq:assum} that in $\Z[\SB_k]$.
 Thus $\sbir{Z^o(f)}\neq \sbir{\Spec K}$ in $\Z[\SB_K]$, which means that $Z^o(f)$ is not stably rational. \end{proof}

 \begin{coro} Let $n$ be a positive integer.
 Let $\Delta$ be a lattice polytope in $\R^{n+1}$, and let $\mathscr{P}$ be a regular integral polyhedral subdivision of $\Delta$.
 Assume that $\mathscr{P}$ has a stably irrational face $\delta_0$ that is not contained in the boundary of $\Delta$ and such that all the other faces of $\mathscr{P}$ not contained in the boundary of $\Delta$ are stably rational.
 Then $\Delta$ is stably irrational. \end{coro} \begin{proof} We choose a very general tuple $(d_m)_m$ of elements in $k$ indexed by the lattice points $m$ in $\Delta$, and we define the polynomials $g_\delta$ as in the statement of Theorem \ref{theo:main}.
 Then $Z^o(g_\delta)$ is smooth over $k$ for every face $\delta$ of $\mathscr{P}$.
 In the left hand side of equation \eqref{eq:assum}, the term corresponding to $\delta_0$ is the only term in the sum that is not a multiple of $\sbir{\Spec k}$, because all the other faces that meet the relative interior of $\Delta$ are stably rational.
-Thus the inequation \eqref{eq:assum} is satisfied, and $\Delta$ is stably irrational. \end{proof}
+Thus the inequation \eqref{eq:assum} is satisfied, and $\Delta$ is stably irrational. \end{proof} In order to prove that a given polytope is stably irrational, one is therefore led to search for suitable subdivisions of it containing a smaller polytope which is already known to be stably irrational.
+Note that the subdivision is required to be regular; in general, checking whether a given subdivision is regular can be difficult.
+For most of the applications in this paper, we will specify the subdivision by writing down the piecewise linear function $\varphi\colon \Delta \to \R$ directly.